-- Step down: staff who do not want to leave work altogether, but who would like to give up the pressure and responsibilities of their current role, can step down into a less demanding lower graded (paid) post that still makes use of their skills and experience.
+- Step down: staff who do not want to leave work altogether, but who would like to give up the pressure and responsibilities of their current role, can step down into a less demanding role that still makes use of their skills and experience.

-- Retire and return to the NHS: staff who have reached the minimum retirement age can opt to retire, take all their pension benefits and return to NHS employment.
-Options available include registering for the staff bank by taking retirement, then opting to work on an ‘as and when’ basis, giving an opportunity to pick and choose the hours worked.
+- Retire and return to NHS employment: staff who have reached the minimum retirement age can opt to retire, take all their pension benefits and return to NHS employment.

-- Draw down: this is only open to members of the 2008 section of the NHS Pension Scheme.
-Draw down allows members to take part of their pension benefits while continuing in NHS employment.
+- Draw down: in the 2008 section and the 2015 scheme draw down allows members to take part of their pension benefits while continuing in NHS employment.